amd/esmi_ib_library/docs/README.md

 * `$ sudo make install`

- Library file, header and tool are installed at /opt/e-sms
+ By default library file, header and tool are installed at /opt/e-sms.
+ To change the default installation path, build with cmake -DCMAKE_INSTALL_PREFIX=xxxx.
+ Library will be installed at xxxx/lib, tool will be installed at xxxx/bin, header will be installed at xxxx/include and doc will be installed at xxxx/e-sms/doc.
+ Example: If -DCMAKE_INSTALL_PREFIX=/usr/local then esmi lib, esmi_tool binary and headers are installed at /usr/local/lib, /usr/local/bin, /usr/local/include respectively.

 `Note:`
  Library is dependent on amd_hsmp.h header and without this, compilation will break.
 Please follow the instruction in "Kernel dependencies" section